Skip to content

 Eastern Europe

 Another Eastern European country is Romania.
 Even though Romania is not a very popular tourist destination, the country has haunting beauty.
-Romania holds traditions that have been there for centuries.
+Romania has traditions that have been passed down for centuries.

 The country is full of hidden surprises that would reveal themselves to the visitors who are patient enough to seek them out.
 Romanian culture dates back to Roman times when the Dacians inhabited the region.

 Archaeological sites reveal information about the earliest Romanians and offer clues to modern Romania’s origins.
-Romania today preserves much of the past in countryside life, traditions, castles, churches, and historic towns.
+Romania today preserves much of its past in the countryside, in traditions, castles, churches, and historic towns.

 Moldova